 Guaranteed Emergency Credit Line (GECL) Extension of Rs.540 lacs is sanctioned by HDFC Bank by way of Working Capital Term Loan(WCTL) in the month of January,2022.
-There is a Principal Moratorium of 24 Months and the Principal repayment starts in the Month of January,2024.
-The loan is secured by personal guarantee of Directors, Corporate Guarantee of Holding Company and an Exclusive charge on entire Current Assets and Fixed Assets of the Company .It is also Secured by certain Fixed assets of the Holding Company.
-The Loan is repayable in 36 equal Monthly instalments starting from January,2024 and carries a floating interest rate.
-The Principal repayable during FY 2023-24 amounting to Rs.12.82 lacs is classified under Current Maturities of Long Term Debt-Note:16.
+There is a Principal Moratorium and the Principal repayment starts in the Month of March,2024.
+The Loan is repayable in 37 Monthly instalments starting from March,2024.
+The Principal repayable during FY 2024-25 amounting to Rs.161.79 lacs is classified under Current Maturities of Long Term Debt-Note:18.